pulmonary parenchymal band

-A pulmonary parenchymal band is a common finding on chest x-rays and CT scans.
-It appears as a linear, band-like opacity, typically near the pleura in the outer part of the lung.
-In most cases, a parenchymal band is asymptomatic and not a cause for concern.
-However, there are rare cases where it may be accompanied by symptoms, indicating an underlying lung disease.
+A pulmonary parenchymal band is a common finding on chest X-rays and CT scans.
+This linear, band-like opacity typically appears near the pleura in the lung’s outer regions.
+In most cases, it causes no symptoms and not a cause for concern.
+However, rarely, when accompanied by symptoms (e.g., coughing or breathlessness), it may signal an underlying lung condition.

 What causes a pulmonary parenchymal band?